 In Mexico, they’re eaten toasted with salt, lime or chili peppers.
 We also love to add a handful of these beauties to salads, soups, root-vegetable dishes, granolas and oatmeals for a nice crunch and all the benefits on top!

-Still need some inspiration?
-Try these recipes:
+Want more inspiration?
+Try these delicious recipes:

 Cauliflower couscous with fresh herbs and grilled pumpkin seeds